-Diverse and ever growing in importance, nanoparticle characterization covers a wide range of challenges including:
+Nanoparticles are diverse and ever-growing in importance.
+Their characterization covers a wide range of challenges including:

-- Determination of size, concentration, and conformation of nanomedicines including drug and gene delivery vehicles
+- Determination of size, concentration, content and conformation of nanomedicines including drug and gene delivery vehicles

 - Stability assessments of colloidal suspensions or nanoemulsions for controlled-release applications

 - Detection and identification of small quantities of industrial additives that may leach into the environment